electrikmilk/cherri/compiler/parsing.md

 ### `collectValue(valueType *tokenType, value *any, until rune)`

 This takes pointers to a type and a value, and a character to collect until.
-This will collect the value ahead and return it's type and value.
+This will collect the value ahead and return its type and value.

-It uses these functions to collect the detected value, actions, variables and globals are collected on the spot by this function however.
+It uses these functions to collect the detected value.
+Actions, variables and globals are collected on the spot by this function, however.

 - `collectString()`
 - `collectInteger()`